hirichardhai/history-widget/README.md

-Take home challenge to build a back and forward UI widget
+Take home challenge to build a back and forward UI widget.